-The three-week UCF RESTORES Intensive Outpatient Program was established to provide a short, but intensive and comprehensive, treatment program for PTSD.
-The threeweek program contains all of the treatment sessions included in the original Trauma Management Therapy program but compresses the treatment to a span of 15 days.
+The two-week UCF RESTORES Intensive Outpatient Program was established to provide a short, but intensive and comprehensive, treatment program for PTSD.
 Individualized exposure therapy sessions, often augmented by virtual reality, occur every morning, and group treatment occurs every afternoon.

 The approach has proven to be immensely successful for those in need, with 66of participants with combat-related PTSD and 76% of first responders no longer meeting the diagnostic criteria for PTSD following treatment.